3,808 total views, 1 views today

 Although devices now have larger storage capacity but how many of us are willing to push our devices for performance?
 Very few maybe.

-Installing an app that is slightly bigger in size but offer multiple services is always better than installing 50 different small apps providing specifically one service.
+Installing an app that is slightly bigger in size but offers multiple services is always better than installing 50 different small apps providing specifically one service.

 Provides More Than Just Information